-Every parent/caregiver will monitor children daily and complete and submit a required health screening upon or before arrival to an open resource center.
+Every parent/caregiver will monitor children daily and perform a health screening before arrival to an open resource center.
+A written or on-line report is not required, but symptomatic students must remain home and the symptoms must be reported to the school.

-Staff and faculty will also complete a required daily health screening.
-(Please see Attachment #2 Faculty Health Screening and Attachment #3 Student Health Screening)
+Staff and faculty will also self-screen daily and shall remain home when symptomatic.
+Staff will be encouraged to obtain a COVID test if symptoms persist.
+(Please see Health Screenings, below as well as Attachment #2 Faculty Health Screening and Attachment #3 Student Health Screening)

 The School will use staggered drop-off and pick-up times with only one cohort arriving at a time at each of the four main entrance areas accessible by cars: at the west, east and central areas of the campus.
-Each class cohort will be assigned an area for drop-off and pick-up that is closest to their respective class gathering area, and a specific route to their classroom with physical distancing to be maintained between students at all times.
+Each class cohort will be assigned an area for drop-off and pick-up that is closest to their respective class gathering area, and a specific route to their classroom.
 Students will remain under the direct supervision of class teachers during drop off and pick up.